A Boy and His Dog (1975 film): Plot

 Downunder has an artificial biosphere, complete with forests and a city, which is named Topeka after the ruins of the destroyed city that it lies beneath.
-The city is ruled by a triumvirate known as the Committee, who have shaped Topeka into a bizarre caricature of pre-nuclear war America, with all residents wearing whiteface and clothes evocative of rural United States prior to World War II.
+The city is ruled by a triumvirate known as the Committee, who have shaped Topeka into a bizarre caricature of pre-nuclear war United States, with all residents wearing whiteface and clothes evocative of rural United States prior to World War II.
 When Vic is told that he has been brought to Topeka to help fertilize the female population, he is elated to learn of his "stud" value.
 His joy is short-lived, when he is informed that Topeka meets its need for exogamous reproduction by electroejaculation and artificial insemination, which will deny him the sexual pleasure that he had envisioned.
-People who refuse to comply with the Committee are sent off to "the farm" and never seen again, as they are violently killed.
+People who refuse to comply with the Committee are sent off to "the farm" and never seen again, as they are murdered.
 Vic is informed that when his semen has been used to impregnate 35 women, he will also be sent to "the farm".

-Quilla June helps Vic escape only because she wants him to kill the Committee members and destroy their android enforcer, Michael (Hal Baylor), so that she can usurp their power.
+Quilla June helps Vic escape only because she wants him to kill the Committee members and destroy their android enforcer, Michael, so that she can usurp their power.
 Vic has no interest in politics or remaining underground.
 He only wants to return to Blood and the wasteland.
 The rebellion is quashed by Michael, who crushes the heads of Quilla June's co-conspirators before Vic disables him.
 She proclaims her "love" for Vic and wants to escape to the surface with him—now that her rebellion has been quashed, and the Committee has decreed that she will be sent to the farm.

 On the surface, Vic and Quilla June discover that Blood is starving and near death.
 She pleads with Vic to abandon Blood, forcing him to face his true feelings.
 Vic decides that his loyalties lie with his dog.
 Off-camera, Vic murders Quilla June and cooks her flesh so that Blood can eat and survive.
 Blood thanks Vic for the food, and they both comment on Quilla June.
-Vic says that it was her fault that she followed him, while Blood wryly jokes that she had marvelous judgment but did not have particularly good "taste".
+Vic says that it was her fault that she followed him, while Blood wryly jokes that she had marvelous judgment but did not have particularly "good taste."
 The boy and his dog continue to talk as they walk off together into the wasteland.